 We were a little surprised by this commercialism out in the wilderness, but perhaps it is a side effect of the massive tourist numbers that the Mara witnesses year after year.

 Once inside the national park, the acres and acres of undulating grasslands and the azure sky take over.
 We were most eager to spot the leopard that had lived up to its reputation of being the most elusive of the big cats.
-Luckily a leopard had been spotted that very afternoon.
-A magnificent specimen was high up in a tree deep in slumber, completely oblivious to the carnival of tourist jeeps and vans that were circling it.
+Luckily, a leopard had been spotted that very afternoon.
+A magnificent specimen sat high up in a tree, deep in slumber, completely oblivious to the carnival of tourist jeeps and vans that were circling it.
 Everyone wanted a better view and to get just that little bit closer.